HBDean96/Intelligent-identification-of-fabric-defects/README.md

 python Fabric2COCO.py
 python argumentation.py
 ```
-Run Fabric2COCO.py will creates an dataset like coco by transform the origin fabric dataset containing 5913 train image in `../data/coco/images/train/` and a json file in  `../data/coco/annotations/`.
+Run `Fabric2COCO.py` will creates an dataset like coco by transform the origin fabric dataset containing 5913 train image in `../data/coco/images/train/` and a json file in  `../data/coco/annotations/`.
-Run argumentation will flip and rotate the new dataset and create a new dataset.
+Run `argumentation.py` will flip and rotate the new dataset and create a arugumentation dataset.
 This method is base on [a simple argumentation][1]

-After these operation, the structure of data will be:
+After these operation, the structure of data will be (after unzip all zip file):
 ```
 |–data
 |-- coco